17 Best Ecommerce CMS Platforms to Build Your Online Store

 Shopify is one of the most popular e-commerce CMS options right now.
 In fact, according to the company, around 10% of e-commerce in the US is transacted on Shopify.
 When you consider that Amazon and some other mega-sites run their own CMS, it’s easy to see that Shopify has a very large footprint.

 Considering Shopify’s capabilities, this isn’t surprising.
 Like all other CMS programs, Shopify holds your web content.
 However, it does a lot more.
-Using Shopify, you can fulfill orders, manage inventory, and get detailed analytics data to help grow your business.
+Using Shopify, you can fulfill orders, manage inventory, and get detailed analytics data to help grow your online business.
 In addition, you can use it with half a dozen items for sale or many thousands because Shopify is almost endlessly scalable.
 You can even handle international orders.

 Another reason you might choose Shopify is that it’s essentially an all-in-one solution for running your business’s online and backend parts.
 For instance, you can leverage Shopify Payments for your site and also get a terminal for the brick-and-mortar location or trade show booth.
 This omnichannel flexibility helps you expand your business horizons.
 Finally, there are powerful marketing tools included to help you succeed.